Fishing With Spices: What Are The Best Spices To Attract & Catch Fish?

 Why Do Fish Like Spices?

 Surprised?
 Don’t be.
-Fish are actually attracted to taste, smell and colour the same as humans.
+Fish are actually attracted to taste, smell, and colour in the same way as humans.

 Fish also have a very complex taste system, comprising an array of taste buds on their lips, the roof of their mouth, the gill arches, and the barbels.